| B. Issue of Sheltons' Salary and Alleged Linda Shelton Royalty. With respect to the wages earned by the Sheltons, Danny Shelton

 station.
 Depending on the amount of airplay a song receives,

-required to pay BMI a license fee.
+the station is [page 18] required to pay BMI a license fee.
 BMI in turn pays a royalty

 check to the musician that has licensed his or her music to BMI.